Last updated 4th June, 2025

 Continue reading for more information!

-To give you an approximate guide to the costs involved, including material and labour costs, the cost per panel is around £4-5 when using good quality panels.
-So, on this basis a standard 12x12ft room would cost around £550.
-This can fluctuate depending on the quality of materials and the professional you hire to install the drywall.
+This price can fluctuate, depending on the quality of materials and the professional you hire for the plasterboarding and to install the drywall.
 It’s always a good idea to go with a professional that has accreditation and provides you with a comprehensive quote.

 Below are some estimated costs of hiring a professional plasterer to supply and drywall a home: